She is particularly well regarded for her extensive experience of providing counsel on SEC and DOJ investigations, as well as regulatory matters."

-Liz represents individual and corporate clients in financial services examinations, regulatory investigations and proceedings, and white-collar matters.
-Her wide-ranging clients include financial institutions, proprietary trading firms, agricultural and energy firms, futures commission merchants, fintech firms, digital asset exchanges, commodity pools, and commodity trading advisors.
-Liz's depth of government experience allows her to handle government investigations efficiently and resolve civil and criminal matters in a way that significantly reduces penalties sought by the government, while zealously advocating on behalf of her clients in litigation.
-She also works with companies to conduct cost-effective internal investigations.
+Ranked Band 1 nationwide and globally for derivatives enforcement by Chambers & Partners, Liz represents individuals and corporate entities in financial services examinations, regulatory investigations and litigation, and white-collar matters.
+Liz also provides regulatory compliance guidance to her clients.
+Her wide-ranging clients include senior management, traders, financial institutions, proprietary trading firms, agricultural and energy firms, futures commission merchants, fintech firms, digital asset exchanges and firms, decentralized finance (DeFi) protocols, commodity pools, and commodity trading advisors.
+Liz's depth of government experience allows her to handle government investigations and litigation efficiently and resolve civil and criminal matters in a way that significantly reduces penalties sought by the government, while zealously advocating on behalf of her clients.
+She also works with companies to conduct cost-effective internal investigations and litigation.

-At the CFTC, where she served as a chief trial attorney in the Division of Enforcement, Liz led civil regulatory enforcement investigations on wide-ranging matters including fraud and manipulation, virtual currencies, ICOs, credit default swap indices, undercapitalization, and swaps reporting.
+At the CFTC, where she served as a chief trial attorney in the Division of Enforcement, Liz led civil regulatory enforcement investigations on wide-ranging matters including fraud and manipulation, disruptive trading practices, digital assets, credit default swap indices, undercapitalization, and swaps reporting.
 Before her nine-year tenure at the CFTC, she served as counsel to the deputy assistant attorney general for civil matters within the DOJ Tax Division and was a trial attorney in the Tax Division's civil trial section.
 As a trial attorney, Liz tried numerous bench and jury trials to judgment, representing the IRS in federal district and bankruptcy courts.

 Practice Highlights